wcmc-its/ReCiter/README.md

 ## Installation

 ReCiter can be installed to run locally on an AWS via a cloud formation template.
+A required dependency is the [PubMed Retrieval Tool](https://github.com/wcmc-its/ReCiter-PubMed-Retrieval-Tool/).
+The [Scopus Retrieval Tool](https://github.com/wcmc-its/ReCiter-Scopus-Retrieval-Tool/) is optional, but can have improve overall accuracy by several percent.

 ### Local